ixofoundation/docs/Introduction.md

 - **Oracles UI SDK**: Dynamic UI components for integrating AI-driven tools and workflows.
 - **JAMBO Wallet SDK**: Integrates blockchain wallet functionality for web and mobile.

-These SDKs are designed to work together, enabling developers to build scalable, user-friendly decentralised applications.
+These SDKs are designed to work together, enabling developers to build scalable, user-friendly, and decentralised applications.

 ---